Robotic palletizer stacking cartons on a pallet

 Solutions Industries Pallet building

-Intelligent pallet building for stable and efficient loading units
+Intelligent pallet building for stable and efficient load units

-Software-assisted load-carrier building for homogeneous, layer-based, and mixed pallets under a wide range of real operational constraints.
+Software-assisted load-carrier building for homogeneous, layer-based, and mixed pallets under a wide range of operational constraints.

-The challenge is not only to place as many items as possible on a pallet.
-Loading units must remain stable in transport, practical in picking, aligned with unloading logic, and compatible with product-specific rules.
+What matters is not only fitting as many products as possible onto a pallet.
+Load units need to work in daily operations: stable in transport, suitable for picking, aligned with unloading logic, and tailored to product-specific requirements.

 What needs to be co-optimized today

-Stability, load distribution, and product protection instead of pure surface utilization
+Stability, load distribution, and product protection instead of pure space utilization

 Sequencing, unloading logic, and store processes directly inside pallet building